hku-mars/STD/README.md

 # **License**
 The source code of this package is released under [**GPLv2**](http://www.gnu.org/licenses/) license.
 We only allow it free for personal and academic usage.
 For commercial use, please contact us to negotiate a different license.

 We are still working on improving the performance and reliability of our codes.
-For any technical issues, please contact me via email Jiarong Lin < ziv.lin.ljrATgmail.com >.
+For any technical issues, please contact contact us via email Chongjian Yuan < ycj1ATconnect.hku.hk >, Jiarong Lin < ziv.lin.ljrATgmail.com >.

 If you use any code of this repo in your academic research, please cite **at least one** of our papers:
 ```